 The program, which began in 2014, runs from May through September and encourages high school and college students who are interested in the medical field, in particular vascular neurology (stroke), to progress to the next step such as preparing for medical school and participate in stroke-related research projects.
 In addition, the program encourages foreign medical physicians to enhance their career in vascular neurology.

-To learn more about the summer stroke research program, pleasee-mail research assistant for the stroke program at LIJ Forest Hills, Dr. Hazra, at [email protected].
+To learn more about the summer stroke research program, please e-mail director of the stroke program at LIJ Forest Hills, Dr. Rohan Arora, at [email protected].

 # # #